Skip to content

 • GraphQL successful for customer services

-• Performance issues arose exactly as minority predicted
+• Performance issues arose exactly as the minority report predicted

-• But we had pre-approved solutions from the minority report
+• Pre-approved solutions from the minority report were ready for implementation

-• Saved an estimated 400 engineering hours by pre-planning for dissent
+• Estimated 400 engineering hours saved by planning for dissent (time savings will vary by context)

 Here's our Deep Democracy tech stack: